gruntwork-io/gruntwork-io.github.io/rfc/guides-comments.md

 2. Analytics available for comments on the dashboard.
 3. We can control the look and feel of the design
 4. Very easy to install
 5. Google indexes disqus comments based on relevance.
-Google focuses on the quality of the comment if it is good enough for the audience. [ref](https://code-interactive.com/ad-in/2018/10/does-google-index-disqus-comments/)
+Google focuses on the quality of the comment if it is good enough for the audience. [ref1](https://code-interactive.com/ad-in/2018/10/does-google-index-disqus-comments/) [ref2](https://www.quora.com/Is-Disqus-actually-SEO-friendly) [ref3](https://www.quora.com/Does-Disqus-help-SEO-for-a-website)

 #### Cons
 1. Being a third party service, we don't know what our comments become and how disqus uses the data retrieved from the comments
 2. Disqus doesn't have a great track record on privacy
 3. Does not allow anonymous content
 4. It adds a lot of page weight.
 About 450kB of data

+> Indexing is not as good as if rendered from the server-side

 ### Just comments [https://just-comments.com/](https://just-comments.com/pricing.html)
 Also a third party service and very similar to Disqus